Sign In Register

 Safety Score

-Ionia has an average annual temperature of 45°F (7°C).
+Ionia has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 14°F in January while summers reach 71°F in July.
-Annual precipitation is 40.6 inches.
+The area gets 246 sunny days per year, above the national average.
+Annual precipitation totals 40.6 inches.
+The area receives 38.5 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 1,150 feet.

 Temperature